wlsf82/cv/partials/SIDE_PROJECTS.md

 In March of 2018, I launched an online school to teach test automation to new QAs or even experienced professionals.

-The school already has more than **1300** students and four courses.
+The school already has more than **1300** students and five courses.

 The courses are: